neoground/charm-wireframe/README-project.md

 7. Install additionally needed packages depending on your project, like `npm install` for your node assets
 8. Configure web server: Update your Apache or Nginx configuration to handle rewrites to the `index.php` file.
    For apache2 you can find a `.htaccess` and for nginx a `nginx.conf` file in this repository.
+9. If your project uses cron or the queue, make sure the commands are executed regularly, like `bob cron:run`.
+   It is recommended to run the cron / queue daemon on linux hosts, but you can also use a classic systemd service or crontab.
+See `var/Services` for examples, including Initrc + OpenRC.
-9. Open the new project in your browser or run a development server with `bob serve`.
+10. Open the new project in your browser or run a development server with `bob serve`.

 For more information on setting up a charm project, see the [Charm Installation Guide](https://neoground.com/docs/charm/start.installation).